Moonshine.jl: a Julia package for genome-scale model-based ancestral recombination graph inference

-An additional complication is that while sampling breakpoints in $[b, m)$ leads to a reduction in the number of mutations for the marker at $m$ assuming correct locations for RR events, there is no guarantee that doing so will not create mutation edges for markers to the left of $m$.
+An additional complication is that while choosing breakpoints in $[b, m)$ leads to a reduction in the number of mutations for the marker at $m$ assuming correct locations for RR events, there is no guarantee that doing so will not create mutation edges for markers to the left of $m$.
 Since we are inferring ARGs from left to right, increasing the number of mutation edges for markers to the right of $m$ is not a problem.
-It would generally be desirable for that number to go down, but an algorithm effectively achieving this goal would likely not scale.
+It would generally be desirable for that number to go down, but designing a scalable algorithm to achieve that goal would be challenging, since mutation edges associated with every marker to the right of $m$ would need to be computed for multiple breakpoints in $[b, m)$ and, for each breakpoint, multiple sequences of RR events.
 In any case, additional mutation edges created for markers to the right will be dealt with in subsequent iterations.
 Creating mutations for markers that have already been processed is more problematic.
-While we could backtrack to deal with those, this would negatively affect performance and necessitate sampling additional events.
+While we could backtrack to deal with those, this would negatively affect performance and necessitate generating additional events.
 Instead, \pkg{Moonshine} imposes additional constraints on breakpoints' distribution.
 Let $m'$ be the position of the first marker to the left of $m$.
 An event positioned in $[m', m)$ cannot create mutation edges for markers to the left since any associated edge is not ancestral for those markers.